 “Southern”, of course, refers to the American south.
-You know, pictures of a bygone era with cotton plantations, big houses a la Tara and Twelve Oaks in Gone with the Wind… That era is gone but southern-style fried chicken is forever.
+You know, pictures of a bygone era with cotton plantations, big houses a la Tara and Twelve Oaks in Gone with the Wind… That era is long gone but southern-style fried chicken is here to stay.

 There are many versions of southern-style fried chicken.
 Some require precooking, either in water or in milk or buttermilk.
 Some require that the chicken be dipped in buttermilk before dredging in flour, some recipes include beaten eggs while others simply require that the seasoned chicken be dredged in flour before frying.
 The common denominator is the coating.
 Southern style fried chicken is coated either with flour or batter and it is the crisp crust that distinguishes it from other fried chicken dishes.